-Bing, on the other hand, is very open about the importance of social signals:
+Bing, on the other hand, has historically been very open about the importance of social signals:

 “Social media plays a role in today’s effort to rank well in search results.
 The most obvious part it plays is via influence.
 If you are influential socially, this leads to your followers sharing your information widely, which in turn results in Bing seeing these positive signals.
 These positive signals can have an impact on how you rank organically in the long run.“

 If you want to rank well on Bing, then you’re going to need to keep an ear to the ground in your social media circles.

 Baking social media into your SEO strategy is time-consuming, but well worth it if you want to optimize for Bing.
 Consider downloading a comprehensive social media listening tool that will help you find and tap into every conversation people are having about your business on the web.

 Bing also offers an API to check out what’s trending on social media.

 Google: Treats Facebook and Twitter pages like any other indexed pages.